parallaxsecond/parsec-mock/README.md

 This will parse the test specs in generator/testspecs and create test data in testdata/.

 # Test Data
 The generator/generator.py script creates test data files in the testdata folder.
 These test data files are intended for use, either with the mock service supplied here, or in other mock services that may be developed for the parsec service or parsec clients.
-The test data files consist of the [test spec](#test-spec-format) (useful for the writer of a unit test), and test data, which contains base 64 encodes strings for a parsec operation and a corresponding result.
+The test data files consist of the [test spec](#test-spec-format) (useful for the writer of a unit test), and test data, which contains base 64 encodes strings for a parsec request and a corresponding result.

 The overall test data file format is, therefore: